xapax/security/active_information_gathering.md

 # Active information gathering

 ## Find subdomains

 Finding subdomains is fundamental.
-THe more subdomains you find, the bigger attack surface you have.
+The more subdomains you find, the bigger attack surface you have.
 Which means bigger possibility of success.

 This isn't really a science.
 Some tools find some stuff, other tools other stuff.
 So your best bet is to use a few of them together.

+But before we begin to look at the specific techniques that exists to find subdomains, lets try to understand what subdomains are and how they work.

+AAAA
+CNAME
+SOA
+TXT
+MX

 ### recon-ng
 In order to find subdomains we can use the recon-ng framework.
 It has the same basic structure as metasploit.
 You can learn more about this tool in the tools-section.